-OK, that’s all I have to say on this one.
-Go check it out and read all the other books that Loki has.
+OK, that’s all I have to say about this one.
+Go check it out!
 Happy reading!